David Hume: Career

-Although having noble ancestry, at age 25 Hume had no source of income and no learned profession.
+Despite having noble ancestry, Hume had no source of income and no learned profession by age 25.
 As was common at his time, he became a merchant's assistant, despite having to leave his native Scotland.
 He travelled via Bristol to La Flèche in Anjou, France.
-There he had frequent discourse with the Jesuits of the College of La Flèche.
+There he had frequent discourse with the Jesuits of the College of La Flèche and is likely to have used the college's extensive library.

-Hume was derailed in his attempts to start a university career by protests over his alleged "atheism", also lamenting that his literary debut, A Treatise of Human Nature, "fell dead-born from the press."
-However, he found literary success in his lifetime as an essayist, and a career as a librarian at the University of Edinburgh.
+Hume was derailed in his attempts to start a university career by protests over his alleged "atheism", also lamenting that his literary debut, A Treatise of Human Nature, "fell dead-born from the press".
+However, he found literary success in his lifetime as an essayist and historian, and a career as a librarian at the Advocates Library for the Faculty of Advocates.
 These successes provided him much needed income at the time.
-His tenure there, and the access to research materials it provided, resulted in Hume's writing the massive six-volume The History of England, which became a bestseller and the standard history of England in its day.
+His tenure there, and the access to research materials it provided, resulted in Hume's writing the massive six-volume The History of England, which became a bestseller and the definitive history of England.
 For over 60 years, Hume was the dominant interpreter of English history.
 He described his "love for literary fame" as his "ruling passion" and judged his two late works, the so-called "first" and "second" enquiries, An Enquiry Concerning Human Understanding and An Enquiry Concerning the Principles of Morals, as his greatest literary and philosophical achievements.
 He would ask of his contemporaries to judge him on the merits of the later texts alone, rather than on the more radical formulations of his early, youthful work, dismissing his philosophical debut as juvenilia: "A work which the Author had projected before he left College."
 Despite Hume's protestations, a consensus exists today that his most important arguments and philosophically distinctive doctrines are found in the original form they take in the Treatise.
-Though he was only 23 years old when starting this work, it is now regarded as one of the most important in the history of Western philosophy.
+Though he was only 23 years old when starting this work, it is now regarded as one of the most important in the history of western philosophy.